 Here’s Rita’s recipe for a traditional turkey stuffing (or dressing) that uses turkey liver, bread cubes and more for an amazingly delicious Thanksgiving side dish.
 You can watch how to make it in our video guide, or just go ahead and dive right in.
 I hope you enjoy this recipe – I love it every time I make it and cherish the memory of my Grandmother with each bite!

-- 1.5 cup(s) Celery (unseasoned or seasoned – whichever you prefer)
+- 12 cup(s) Bread Cubes (unseasoned or seasoned – whichever you prefer)

 - 2 Tbsp Salt

 Melt butter in a skillet over medium-high heat.
 Cook celery, onion, and liver for 8 minutes, stirring occasionally.

 Add bread crumbs to the mixture, stirring to combine.
 Add chicken broth to mixture.
 All bread crumbs should be moistened, but not wet.
 If needed, use more or less.

 Cool stuffing, and then stuff into 12 lb. turkey for baking.

 To prepare separately, grease a casserole dish, and add stuffing into the dish.
 Cover and bake for 30 minutes at 325ºF and then uncover and bake for 15 minutes longer.
 Enjoy!